openedx/edx-documentation/en_us/open_edx_release_notes/source/ginkgo.rst

   Silent Order POST integration for CyberSource.
 To use this integration, users must create a new profile in the business center.

 * The merchant notifications endpoint has been removed.

 * Django Oscar has been upgraded to version 1.4.
-See :ref:`opencoursestaff:Open edX Ginkgo Release` for information about migrating an existing installation to the new version.

 * The Course Administration Tool has been updated to use the user account associated with the OAuth credentials rather than individual users' accounts.
-  The user associated with the OAuth credentials (at edx.org, we use the username ``ecommerce_worker``) must  have full CRUD permissions for the following models on LMS.
+  The user associated with the OAuth credentials (at edx.org, we use the username ``ecommerce_worker``) must  have full create/read/update/delete permissions for the following models on LMS.
      * ``commerce.CommerceConfiguration``
      * ``course_modes.CourseMode``
      * ``credit.CreditCourse``
      * ``credit.CreditRequest``
-  In addition, if you are using Specially Designated Nattionals (SDN) verification, this user nneds to have the ``student:userprofile:can_deactivate_users`` permission.
+  In addition, if you are using Specially Designated Nationals (SDN) verification, this user must have the ``student:userprofile:can_deactivate_users`` permission.

 *******************************
 System Upgrades and Updates
 *******************************

->> Something about the upgrade path
+The Ginkgo release makes version updates to a number of system components.

 .. list-table::